CONTAMINANTS REGULATED BY THE U.S. ENVIRONMENTAL PROTECTION AGENCY AND THEIR HEALTH EFFECTS FACT SHEET

 Chronic health effects are those seen after many years of ingesting contaminated water.
 Many different water contaminants, consumed over time, can lead to an increased risk of cancer.
 The types of cancer vary considerably, but most are associated with chemical or radiological contaminants.
 There are many other severe health problems associated with long-term exposure to water contaminants.
 Liver and kidney problems are relatively common, along with reproductive difficulties.
 There are also quite a few contaminants that cause problems with the nervous system.
 These are just a few examples of health effects associated with water contamination; the tables at the end of this fact sheet show the contaminants and their effects in more detail.

-Why are some contaminants regulated by the US EPA, but not Health Canada, and vice versa?
+Why are Some Contaminants Regulated by the U.S. EPA, but not Health Canada, and Vice Versa?

-Health Canada’s guidelines vary slightly from that of the US EPA.
+Health Canada’s guidelines vary slightly from those of the U.S. EPA.
 There can be many reasons for this discrepancy.
 First and foremost, some contaminants are only found in certain regions.
 If there is little risk of water being contaminated with a particular substance, there is no need to regulate it.
 Some contaminants are not given a numerical guideline by Health Canada because the levels normally found in Canadian water are much lower than they believe would be necessary to cause health problems.
 In some cases there may not yet be sufficient research on a contaminant to support the implementation of a guideline.
-Health Canada follows similar criteria to the US EPA and once adequate research is done, a Canadian Guideline will be put in place if necessary.
-It is also important to note that some contaminants regulated by Health Canada are not regulated by the US EPA.
+Health Canada follows similar criteria to the U.S. EPA and once adequate research is done, a Canadian Guideline will be put in place if necessary.
+It is also important to note that some contaminants regulated by Health Canada are not regulated by the U.S. EPA.
 The same reasons apply to this situation.
 Note that contaminants have regulations in the U.S. and guidelines in Canada.
 This means that the limits are not legally enforceable in Canada.
 For more information, please read the fact sheet: What is the Purpose of Drinking Water Quality Guidelines/Regulations?

 See the High School Operation Water Drop Total Chlorine Lesson Plan to read more about Chlorine.